isamarcortes/GEEPythonTutorial/README.md

 # GEEPythonTutorial
-Quick GEE tutorial I put together for the systems crew
+Quick GEE tutorial I modified from the geemap tutorials for the systems crew